 Hardness Tester Calibration

 Hardness tester calibration should be performed on a periodic basis to verify that the accuracy of the instrument is within the manufacturer’s stated tolerances for the grade or model.
-Hardness testing measures the relative resistance of a metal or other material to denting, bending, or scratching.
-This measurement is only as reliable as the accuracy of your tester.
+As a hardness tester repeatedly measures the relative resistance of materials to denting, bending, or scratching, it can become misaligned.
+Calibration and adjustment will be required to restore its reliability.

 - Rockwell scales C, B, A and E

 - Superficial Rockwell to 15, 30, 45 N&T Scales

 - Vickers & Knoop

 - Micro-hardness testers

 - Analog manual and digital load cell types

 Prior to hardness tester calibration, the machine is leveled and inspected for chips, breaks or cracks.
 The calibration process involves verifying the condition of the anvil and indenter, then running five hardness tests on three certified hardness test blocks, representing the high, middle and low ranges on all scales being verified.
 If the instrument reads within the tolerances of the test blocks, the machine is deemed certifiable.
 This method of verification takes into account and combines all of the variables that produce the actual hardness number, just as would be done during actual testing.